Physics-Industry Collaboration: Aligning Student Skills with Local Economic Needs

 To address the twin challenges of graduate outcomes and regional economic prosperity, university physics departments need to consider the extent of ‘place-based’ decision making in student graduate career choices and how to engage with regional employers.

 This workshop will engage with those who have embedded work-based learning into curriculum design, formed partnerships with regional employers and embedded entrepreneurialism into student skill training.
 It will provide the opportunity to build a wider network of employability focused academic and professional staff.
-It will consist of presentations and case studies from the Office for Students, Institute of Physics and physics departments.
+It will consist of presentations and case studies from the Office for Students, Institute of Physics, university physics departments and employers.

 The event is for heads of physics departments, academics responsible for employability, programme managers, heads of teaching and learning, industry representatives and representatives with responsibility for developing physics graduates employability skills.